-- 5.21 Where a historic building has always been subdivided into smaller spaces, removal of historic fabric to open out the spaces is unlikely to be acceptable. - 5.22 Where an interior is characterised by a full-height, single-volume space, for example in a threshing barn, the insertion of a first floor is unlikely to be acceptable.
-Other approaches could be considered in certain circumstances, such as the insertion of freestanding pods that require minimal intervention into historic fabric. - 5.23 The insertion of floors or mezzanine levels that will adversely impact on large windows or other features should be avoided. - 5.24 Significant lowering or raising of any existing floor level, or internal element, will probably harm the character of a building. - 5.25 Where there is inadequate headroom beneath a truss in a historic building proposed for conversion, this is often the best position for a new staircase.
+- 5.23 The insertion of floors or mezzanine levels that will adversely impact on large windows or other features should be avoided. - 5.24 Significant lowering or raising of any existing floor level, or internal element, is likely to harm the character of a building. - 5.25 Where there is inadequate headroom beneath a truss in a historic building proposed for conversion, this is often the best position for a new staircase.
 The levels can be set to allow a half-landing directly beneath the truss with separate upper flights accessing the first floor areas to either side of the structural tie.
 On occasion, it may be best for the building to have more than one staircase, serving separate areas of the first floor.